ssachii/GenAI-HandsOn-Unit2/README.md

 - Tree of Thoughts (ToT): Exploratory reasoning (Branching & Judging).
 - Graph of Thoughts (GoT): Networked reasoning (Aggregation & Refinement).
 - Note: This notebook uses the Groq API (Llama 3) for speed and logic demonstrations.

+4. RAG & Vector Stores
+- Embeddings: Understanding vector space (with Hugging Face models).
+- Vector Stores: Using FAISS for semantic search.
+- RAG Pipeline: Building a "Chat with your Data" system.
+- Indexing Algorithms: Deep dive into how vector databases scale (HNSW, PQ, IVF).

+#### Assignment: Mixture of Experts (MoE): Build a Smart Routing system using Groq that directs queries to specialized Expert prompts.